 The Thigh Lift Recovery

 A thigh lift is an outpatient procedure, meaning you can be home the same day as the surgery, although some patients opt to stay overnight for observation and added comfort.
-Dr. Ortega has designed her thigh lift operation to allow patients the ability to sit up immediately after the procedure, while prescribed medications will help ease any discomfort.
+Dr. Simon has designed her thigh lift operation to allow patients the ability to sit up immediately after the procedure, while prescribed medications will help ease any discomfort.

-Like other corrective procedures, Dr. Ortega will see her post-op patients to remove dressings, and drain the incision, if needed.
+Like other corrective procedures, Dr. Simon will see her post-op patients to remove dressings, and drain the incision, if needed.
 Some activity is possible immediately, although no exercise or heavy lifting are permitted for six weeks.
 Most patients are able to resume work after one week, as long as there is no major physical activity or heavy lifting involved.

 Why Choose Clevens Face and Body Specialists?